CBDOO at your service

 How to take CBD oil

 CBD oil is taken in the form of drops placed directly under the tongue using a pipette, allowing it to diffuse more rapidly into the bloodstream for a more immediate effect.
 In principle, CBD has no side effects.
-We recommend starting with the lowest dose of CBD.
+We advise you to choose the least concentrated CBD oil if you've never taken it before.

 Links